Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 \subsubsection{Real Robot Comparison}

-This study compares GEM with the aforementioned counterparts in real-world tasks using the experiment platform introduced in Fig~\ref{Fig: hardware_setup}.
-The objects illustrated in Fig.~\ref{Fig: real_assets}, which are in diverse geometries and sizes, are selected to conduct this comparison.
-Specifically, we use the left nine objects in Fig.~\ref{Fig: real_assets} to collect 20 demonstrations for every skill.
-Then, the total of 80 demonstrations are utilized to fine-tune the policies that have been trained using the simulation data.
-Finally, employing the same nine objects, we test their in-domain performances in the hybrid mode.

-We do not compare the out-of-domain results in this experiment because we find the generalization of the compared methods is generally limited.
-This is because the color differences between in-domain and out-of-domain objects disturb their action prediction.
-In the simulation, all the objects are rendered with pure colors, so the compared methods generalize successfully to some extent according to the results in Table~\ref{Table: Simulation Comparison}.
-Nevertheless, in real-world validation, the appearances between in-domain and out-of-domain objects are quite different.
-Differently, GEM can directly generalize to real world-tasks even though trained utilizing only simulated data, according to the sim-to-real results in Section~\ref{sub:generalization_analysis}.
-This result highlights the advantage of using uncolored 3D points.
+This study compares GEM with the aforementioned counterparts in real-robot tasks using the platform shown in Fig.~\ref{Fig: real_robot}~(a).
+We only report the results in the tuned sim-to-real setting, which employs 10 real-world demonstrations to fine-tune policies before evaluation.
+This is because we find the compared methods mostly cannot generalize to real-world manipulation after training with simulated data, though GEM generalizes well since it prioritizes geometry information.
+The tuning step adapts the policy to the real-world embodiment and environment observations.

-The real robot comparison result is presented in Table~\ref{Table: Real Comparison}, where we can find that GEM presents high success rates after tuning using only 80 demonstrations.
-Besides, the results of the compared methods in the hybrid mode significantly outperform the results in the sole mode, indicating the value of combining classic control and learning algorithms.
+Similar to the simulation experiments, we validate the compared methods in both the sole and hybrid modes.
+The real robot comparison results are presented in Table~\ref{Table: Real Comparison}, where we can find that GEM presents high success rates.
+According to the results, the sim-to-real performance of GEM outperforms the compared counterparts by large margins.
+Besides, the results of the compared methods in the hybrid mode significantly outperform the results in the sole mode, indicating the value of our manipulation action decomposition.
 Moreover, we can find that although PI0 behaves better than ACT in simulated environments, its success rates are lower in real robot experiments.
 This is caused by the slow inference of PI0.
 Therefore, fast inference speed is important for models used in dynamic object manipulation.